more than 30 years of success

 Jean-Paul Driot established the DAMS team (Driot Associés Motorsport) at the end of 1988, before debuting in the 1989 Formula 3000 season.

-Based in La Sarthe, near the famous 24 Hours of Le Mans circuit, the team is still managed by Jean-Paul Driot nearly 30 years on.
+Based in La Sarthe, near the famous 24 Hours of Le Mans circuit, the team is still managed by Jean-Paul Driot over 30 years on.

 Having mainly competed in single-seater championships since its foundation, DAMS has built up an impressive racing CV over the years, winning no less than 25 international championships (both drivers’ and teams’ titles) and 134 race victories.
-Out of these successes, 31 former DAMS drivers have reached Formula 1, including five current racers: Romain Grosjean, Kevin Magnussen, Marcus Ericsson, Pierre Gasly and Carlos Sainz.
+Out of these successes, 32 former DAMS drivers have reached Formula 1, including five current racers: Romain Grosjean, Kevin Magnussen, Pierre Gasly, Carlos Sainz and Alexander Albon.

 DAMS’ experience also extends to endurance racing, having competed in the 24 Hours of Le Mans eight times, for prestigious manufacturers including Cadillac and Panoz.